 Preliminary Description: Preliminary Description - Schoenoplectus spp.
-Sedgelands

-Vegetation Communities: 27a, 27b Reference Sites: 9 Quaternary
+Sedgelands Status: Not of Concern Vegetation Communities: 27a, 27b Reference Sites: 9 Quaternary

 This grouping is described as a new RE for the bioregion, restricted to island remnants of the Fly Platform.
 The community has two variants being a low open sedgeland of Schoenoplectus littoralis mapped as VC27a, and a taller sedgeland mosaic mapped as VC27b.